-Stat.
-Auth.: ORS 529 Stats.
-Implemented: ORS 520.095 Hist.: GMI 2-1990, f.
+Hist.: GMI 2-1990, f.
 8-9-90, cert. ef.
 8-31-90; GMI 2-1995, f. & cert. ef.
-3-10-95; DGMI 2-2013, f. & cert. ef 3-21-13
+3-10-95

-Financial Security Requirements
+Bond Requirements

-- (1) Before a permit may be issued for seismic programs or information hole operations, the applicant must submit a surety bond or other form of financial security acceptable to the department.
-The department will establish the amount of financial security based on estimated costs, but the amount may not be less than \$50,000.
-A surety bond must be executed by the applicant, as principal, and by a surety company authorized to do business in the State of Oregon, as surety, and conditioned upon the faithful compliance by the principal with Oregon statutes, Oregon Administrative Rules, any applicable order of the board, and permit conditions. - (2) Any security submitted as required by this section may, with the consent of the department, be terminated and cancelled and the surety relieved of all obligations thereunder.
-However, the department shall not consent to termination and cancellation of any security until the hole or holes covered by such security have been properly reclaimed, or another valid security has been submitted. - (3) Following completion of operations, the permittee may request that the department release the bond or other form of security.
-A bond or security may not be released until the department has determined that the permittee has complied with Oregon statutes, Oregon Administrative Rules, any applicable order of the board, and permit conditions.
+(1) Before a permit may be issued for seismic shot hole or information hole operations, the applicant shall file with and have approved by the department, a statewide bond, cash, or assignment of deposit, in the amount of \$50,000.
+The bond shall be executed by such person authorized to do business in the State of Oregon if required by the Department of Commerce, as principal, and by a surety company authorized to do business in the State of Oregon, as surety, conditioned upon the faithful compliance by the principal with Oregon statutes, Oregon Administrative Rules, any applicable order of the board, and permit conditions.

+(2) If the applicant has on file with the department an existing statewide blanket bond in the amount of \$150,000 or more, the department may accept this in satisfaction of the requirements of section (1) of this rule.

+(3) Any bond submitted as required by this section may, with the consent of the department, be terminated and cancelled and the surety relieved of all obligations thereunder.
+However, the depart-ment shall not consent to termination and cancellation of any bond until the well or wells covered by such bond have been properly abandoned, or another valid bond has been submitted and approved.

+(4) For those applications concerning seismic or information holes on federal lands, the department may, in order to avoid duplication, waive the requirements of sections (1) and (2) of this rule if the applicant submits satisfactory proof of compliance with federal bond requirements, and if State regulatory concerns are addressed to the satisfaction of the department in the use and release of the federal bond.

+(5) Following completion of operations, the permittee may request that the department release the bond.
+No bond shall be released until the department has determined that the permittee has complied with Oregon statutes, Oregon Administrative Rules, any applicable order of the board, and permit conditions.
 Stat.
+Auth.: ORS 520

-Auth.: ORS 516.090 & 520.095 Stats.
-Implemented: ORS 520.027 & 520.095 Hist.: GMI 2-1990, f.
+Hist.: GMI 2-1990, f.
 8-9-90, cert. ef.
 8-31-90; GMI 2-1995, f. & cert. ef.
-3-10-95; DGMI 2-2013, f. & cert. ef 3-21-13
+3-10-95